Vollkaufmann/odin-recipes/README.md

 # odin-recipes
 This is a recipe webpage with 3 recipes <br />

-Pure HTML, i haven't learned <br />
+Pure HTML, i haven't learned CSS so far<br />